abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-01-host-blog-on-github-pages .md

 ## Add Google Analytics
 - Please Refer <https://chirpy.cotes.page/posts/enable-google-pv/>

-## Add AWS S3 bucket to blog
+## Setup CDN for images
-Add AWS S3 bucket to store images, instead of storing them as part of site at assets/img/posts folder
+Let's use AWS S3 bucket as our CDN to serve images for this blog.
+We will be using S3 bucket to store images, instead of storing them as part of site at assets/img/ folder
 - First create a AWS S3 bucket (for example: cdn.blog.yourblogname.com) and enable public access & S3 bucket policy with public access
 - Ensure you follow the same paths & create similar folder structure in S3
 - Upload your images to appropriate folders